 Fortunately, Sclerotherapy, ClariVein, Mini-Phlebectomy, VenaSeal and Endovenous Laser Therapies have rarely been associated with any serious complications when properly performed.
 Common minor complications of these procedures may include bruising, mild itching, tenderness, and tightness in the treated leg for up to two weeks following treatment.

-Q: What should I do after the procedure?
+Q: What can I do after the procedure?

 Q: What should I expect after the procedure?